Part 3 – Gabriel’s “Telescope” Zooms out into the Distant Future

 So again, who are these people “who know their God” and “shall be strong”?
 Well, it may surprise us to see that some of these will not be known officially as Christians; they would be similar to the non-Jewish “Gentiles” about whom the apostle Paul noted, “show the work of the law written in their hearts, their conscience also bearing witness.”
-(Romans 2:15) He was saying there that many of the Gentiles had just as much right to be considered God’s people as did the Jews, many of whom were over-confident in those days that they had some kind of superior standing with God.
+(Romans 2:15) He was saying there that many of the Gentiles had just as much right to be considered God’s people as did the Jews, many of whom were hypocritical and over-confident in those days that they had some kind of superior standing with God.

 Well, it is not wise perhaps to speculate too much on these matters, but it may help to keep an open mind and to understand that God’s way of looking at people or situations is often different to ours.
 (See “Capsule 11“ on this subject.)
 Paul also stated that in the End Time, when “the man of sin is revealed, the son of perdition”, he will “oppose and exalt himself above all that is called God or that is worshiped.”
-That prophetic message seems to imply that other religions besides Christianity will also suffer persecution.
+That prophetic message implies that other religions besides Christianity will also suffer persecution.